Autodesk/maya-usd/tutorials/import-export-plugin/README.md

-# Example Export Plugin in Python
+# Example Import and Export Plugins in Python

 This folder contains an example of a MayaUSD export plugin written in Python.
 It demonstrates:
 - How to hook into the export process to force some options on or off.
 - How to present a UI to the user to set options specific to your export plugin.
-- How to save your options in a persisten Maya option variable.
+- How to save your options in a persistent Maya option variable.
-- How to register this plugin with MayaUSD.
+- How to register this export plugin with MayaUSD.

+There is also an example impot plugin.
+Everything that applies to the export plugin has an equivalent. often identical, in th eimport plugin.
+That includes:
+- Hook into the import process to force some options on or off.
+- Callback to present a UI to the user to set options specific to your export plugin.
+- Register this import plugin with MayaUSD.

 ## Contents of the example

 The example export plugin is made up of the following files:

-- [ExampleExportPlugin.py](ExampleExportPlugin.py): the Python code for the plugin.
+- [ExampleExportPlugin.py](ExampleExportPlugin.py): the Python code for the export plugin.
 - [README.md](README.md): this documentation
 - [README-PYTHON.md](README-PYTHON.md): documentation about the Python code.
 - [mayaUsdPlugInfo.json](mayaUsdPlugInfo.json): tells MayaUSD how to load the plugin.
   Only needed when using the "stand-alone" loading method described below.
 - [resources/plugInfo.json](resources/plugInfo.json): tells USD how to load the plugin.

+The example import plugin is in this additional file:
+- [ExampleImportPlugin.py](ExampleImportPlugin.py): the Python code for the import plugin.

 ## Contents of each file